mmortonson/GetData_Project/CodeBook.md

   measured (X, Y, or Z), or the magnitude of the 3-dimensional measurement computed with the Euclidean norm (`Mag`).

-Note that all variables in the original data set were rescaled to the range [-1, 1], which explains why there are some negative values of standard deviations and magnitudes, and why the listed magnitudes are not equal to the norms computed from the corresponding X, Y, and Z variables.
+Since all variables in the original data set were rescaled to the range [-1, 1], there are some negative values of standard deviations and magnitudes, and the listed magnitudes are not necessarily equal to the norms computed from the corresponding X, Y, and Z variables.

 For more details, refer to `README.txt` and `features_info.txt` provided with the original data from the UCI Machine Learning Repository.